3 Simple Ways to

 1/8" solacryl (UV transmissive) - Optional : If you do not need a UV-transmissive gel tray then simply make these parts from regular clear acrylic.

 Using the design files attached below, cut the parts from your material - the type of material to use is given in the title of the file.
 If you do not have access to a laser cutter, you can send the files to any laser cutting service (we use Pololu).
 These services will also carry most of the material you need with the exception of solacryl.You can also purchase a kit from our online store (IO Rodeo , Cat #IMG-01) for $93.
 The kit contains all of the laser cut parts and hardware, platinum wire (instead of stainless steel wire) and pre-assembled combs.
-You will still need to buy the Weld-On and applicator.
+You will still need to buy the Weld-On.

 Hardware and tools